smonsalvemej2019/Object-Oriented-Programming-Notes/README.md

 }

+float BetterKava::getter() {

-float BetterKava::getter() {//setter allows to diplay the private attr from outside
+//setter allows to diplay the private attr from outside

     return price;
 }

  //---------------Inheritance--------------------------------------------------------//

- //We can add attr and methods from one class to another
+ //We can pass attributes and methods from one class to another
  //Inheritance allow us to reuse attributes and methods
  //Child/Derived class: the class that is borrowing from other classes
  //Parent/Base class: The class that is borrowed from

+class Drinks {

-class Drinks {//Let drinks be our parent class
+//Let drinks be our parent class

 public:

     string Name;
     double Price;